coder-aadii/TarotScope/README.md

 ## **Contributing**

-We welcome contributions to **AuraDeck**!
+We welcome contributions to **TarotScope**!
 If you'd like to contribute, please follow these steps:

 1. Fork the repository.
 2. Create your feature branch (`git checkout -b feature/yourFeature`).